UlysseusCitiesMD application, selection and admission procedures

 Documentation

-• to have a university qualification corresponding to a bachelor’s degree (EQF level 6) in one of the relevant smart-city-related fields
+1. To have a university qualification corresponding to a bachelor’s degree (EQF level 6) in one of the relevant smart-city-related fields.

 The following supporting documents will be uploaded into the application system: